 Encourage bleeding for a minute or two by pinching around the wound with your thumb and forefinger to push out any germs.
 Do not digest any of the fluid released.

-If possible, note as much as you can about the syringe (if there is one) such as did it have fluid in it and if so what colour it was and if safe to do so retain the syringe for examination by medical staff.
+If possible, note as much as you can about the syringe (if there is one), such as did it have fluid in it and if so what colour it was.
+If safe to do so, retain the syringe for examination by medical staff.

-There is a low risk of getting a blood-borne infection from a needle injury – e.g. HIV or Hepatitis.
+There is a low risk of getting a blood-borne infection from a needle injury, for example, HIV or Hepatitis.
 However, it is important to get immediate medical advice if you are injured by a needle.

 If you use needles and injecting equipment these need to be disposed of safely.
 A sharps container is available free via your doctor or district nurse.
 Please contact them for further details.